 On the way to, from, or during your staycation, here are some area attractions worth considering:

-- MB Financial Park, Rosemont.
+- Parkway Bank Park, Rosemont.
 It’s the place for family fun!
 Catch a movie and a meal at AMC Dine-In, do indoor skydiving at iFly, or eat some schnitzel at Hofbräuhaus!
 On the way to Renaissance Chicago O’Hare for our staycation, the kids and I stopped at MB Financial Park for lunch and a little bowling at Kings.

 - Chicago Botanic Garden, Glencoe.
 Approximately 30 minutes by car from the hotel, Chicago Botanic Garden is a living plant museum.
 The Garden is actually made up of 27 distinct gardens, covering a total of 385 acres.
 Open 365 days a year, Chicago Botanic Garden hosts seasonal events, art exhibitions, and flower shows.